LucasAmaralPires/Freechains-Node/README.md

 nodejs Main.js "freechains command"
 ~~~

-As an example you can retrive a encrypted shared key using freechains by typing:
+As an example you can retrive an encrypted shared key using freechains by typing:

 ~~~shell
 nodejs Main.js freechains crypto shared teste
 ~~~

-The Mais.js can also be used as an module in a javascript application.
+The Main.js can also be used as an module in a javascript application.
 The next example demonstrates how to call the module Main.js from another program.

 ~~~javascript
 const Main = require("./Main");